ManasesLovera/parqueatebien/backend/README.md

 2. POST / -> `/api/citizen/login`:
     - Login citizen
     - 200 Ok(token), 409 Conflict({message})
-    - The message it returns will be: "Cedula y/o contraseña incorrectos." or "Ciudadano aun no esta activo, espere a ser aceptado."
+    - The message it returns will be: "Cedula y/o contraseï¿½a incorrectos." or "Ciudadano aun no esta activo, espere a ser aceptado."
 ```json
 {
     "governmentId": string,